'We want them to find their lives again': Hay River homeless shelter opens its doors | CBC News

 They start with a full intake, where they ask each man for more information about their history, medical needs and any other ways the shelter can support them.
 Then, they're assigned one of eight beds, and come and go as they please.

-Volunteers do everything for the men here, from cooking warm food to helping them apply for health cards or showing them how to do laundry.
+Volunteers do everything for the men there, from cooking warm food to helping them apply for health cards or showing them how to do laundry.

 A small paper sign on the shelter's front door displays its name — the "Move Forward" program.

-Note: - This article was updated from a previous version that mistakenly referenced Lillian Crook as the president for the N.W.T.
-Disabilities Council.
-In fact, she is the president of the Hay River Committee for Persons with Disabilities.Oct 27, 2020 7:52 AM CT